oceanprotocol/ocean.js/docs/beginners_guide.md

 };
 ```

 When the Barge service started running it automatically saved contract addresses in a JSON file in a hidden folder under your home directory.
 We can check what these contract addresses are by running the following command into your terminal:

 ```bash
 cat ~/.ocean/ocean-contracts/artifacts/address.json
 ```

 You should get an non-empty output.

-## 5. Publish a new dataNFT and datatoken
+## 5. Publish a new Data NFT and datatoken

-Now you are ready to publish your first dataNFT and datatoken!
+Now you are ready to publish your first Data NFT and Datatoken!

-The dataNFT is complant with ERC721 standart and datatoken that we will be deploying is an ERC20 token.
+The Data NFT is compliant with ERC721 standard and Datatoken that we will be deploying is an ERC20 token.
 ERC20 is standard for fungible tokens (meaning each token is identical and interchangeable), the standard contains a list of required and optional functions that form the smart contract which manages the token balances and transfers.
 ERC20 is the most popular standard for tokens deployed on the Ethereum Blockchain and many of the popular tokens that you will have heard of (Tether, USDC, Dai, Binance token) all follow the ERC20 standard.
 You can read more about the ERC20 token standard here: https://ethereum.org/en/developers/docs/standards/tokens/erc-20/

 Security is incredibly important for any blockchain token (as they are a potential target for attacks) and for this reason it is not best practice to write an ERC20 from scratch.
 This would introduce unnecessary complexity and would require an in depth security audit.
 In general, complexity is the enemy of security.
 Instead of writing our own ERC20 token, the code we deploy will inherit from the OpenZepplin ERC20 library.
 This library has been thoroughly battle tested in live environments and is used to underpin millions of dollars.
 You can read more about the OpenZepplin ERC20 contract libraries here: https://docs.openzeppelin.com/contracts/2.x/api/token/erc20

-The process of creating and deploying the ERC721 dataNFT and ERC20 datatokens has been automated by Ocean Protocol.
+The process of creating and deploying the ERC721 Data NFT and ERC20 datatokens has been automated by Ocean Protocol.
 All we need to do is open the `index.js` file in your text editor and enter the following code:

 ```Javascript
 const { NftFactory } = require("@oceanprotocol/lib");